 Request for Proposal: Biomarkers Development

-Clinical trials for Alzheimer's disease and related dementias have been hindered, in part, by the limited number of biomarkers available to (1) accurately diagnose these diseases to enrich and stratify patient cohorts, (2) demonstrate target engagement for novel therapeutics, and (3) reliably monitor disease progression and response to treatment.
+Clinical trials for Alzheimer's disease and related dementias have been hindered, in part, by the limited number of biomarkers available to (1) accurately diagnose these diseases, (2) enrich and stratify patient cohorts, (3) demonstrate target engagement for novel therapeutics, and (4) reliably monitor disease progression and response to treatment.
 While currently available biomarkers have helped to accelerate clinical trials, most are either expensive, invasive, or both, and provide information on a small number of disease targets.
-Thus, additional biomarkers are needed to provide a complete picture of the disease.
+Thus, additional biomarkers are needed to provide a more complete picture of the disease.

-This Request for Proposal (RFP) seeks to support the development and validation of novel and existing biomarkers that will enhance the design and performance of clinical trials for Alzheimer's disease, related dementias, and cognitive aging.
-More accurate and comprehensive biomarkers will improve patient selection and pharmacodynamic measurements, and provide additional tools for early detection and accurate diagnosis.
+This Request for Proposals (RFP) seeks to support the development and validation of biomarkers that will enhance the design and performance of clinical trials for Alzheimer's disease, related dementias, and cognitive aging.

 Average Duration: 1-2 years